kubilaycaglayan/todo-list/README.md

 ### Usage

-- Click the Live Demo link and enjoy our playing Tic Tac Toe.
+- Click the Live Demo link and add Projects and Tasks to each project.

 ### Prerequisites